Friday, October 31, 2014

 Castle Keep, Sighisoara

 Sighisoara is the birthplace of famous Romanian, Vlad Tepes, better known as Vlad the Impaler, (1431) who is said to have inspired Bram Stoker’s Gothic novel, Dracula (1897).
 Dracul in fact, was a chivalric order (Order of the Dragon) founded to protect Christianity in Eastern Europe.
 We heard quite a few stories of this cruel but exceptional leader of Wallachia.
-We worked out (as you would) that he impaled somewhere in the order of 95 individuals each day over his years of rule.
+We worked out (as you would) that he had impaled somewhere in the order of 95 individuals each day over his years of rule.
 The old, sick, infirm and crazy were victims for certain.
 Cetati Square though, was the place for witch trails, executions and impaling.
 So you could come for the market stalls and craft fairs and stay on for a bit of live entertainment.

-Vlad
+Meet Vlad and

 Vlad, and